dhis2/sms-configuration-app/README.md

 {
     "dhis2_base_url": "",
     "dhis2_username": "",
-    "dhis2_password": ""
+    "dhis2_password": "",
+    "dhis2_datatest_prefix": "dhis2-smsconfiguration"
 }
 ```

-The value for each field needs to be appropriate for the server you wish
+The value for the first three fields needs to be appropriate for the
-to test against.
+server you wish to test against.
+The `dhis2_datatest_prefix` needs to
+be correct for this app.

 Run the tests with `yarn cy:run`.